 Electoral assistance

-Credible and transparent elections are one of the key first steps for post-conflict societies to establish long lasting peace and security.
+key first steps for post-conflict societies to establish long lasting

 UN Photo/Staton Winter

+A Liberian woman arrives at a polling station in Monrovia to vote in her country's presidential run-off election.
 Once the parties to a conflict agree to cease fighting, the holding of elections is often written into the peace agreement, and represents a major step in establishing a legitimate State.
 UN Peacekeeping operations are often mandated to play a direct role in this process.

 In recent years, UN Peacekeeping has provided crucial technical and logistical assistance in milestone elections in many countries, including in the DR Congo, Côte d’Ivoire, Afghanistan, Liberia and the Sudan.